 to do so could reasonably be expected to threaten the life or security of another individual, and the personal information cannot be severed from the record; or

 the information was generated in the course of a formal dispute resolution process.

 If we deny your request for access to, or refuse a request to correct information, we shall explain why.
-Jane Southren Consulting does not use your Social Insurance Number as a way of identifying or organizing the information we hold upon you.
+Southren Group does not use your Social Insurance Number as a way of identifying or organizing the information we hold upon you.